 Dobson uses a size 2/0 tube hook, which is traditionally smaller than most anglers use.
 The smaller hook provides a more natural profile and fewer snags.
 “If it ain’t broke, don’t fix it!” joked Dobson.

-For a replacement treble Dobson said it’s pretty hard to beat the Gamakatsu Magic Eye.
+Dobson said it’s pretty hard to beat the Gamakatsu Magic Eye for a replacement treble.
 The Magic Eye has a tapered flat portion that easily fits between the split ring wires to make upgrading your hooks must easier and faster.
-The Magic Eye also features Gamakatsu’s ultra sharp points and strong construction.
-Dobson said that a size 4 treble meets most of his hook replacement needs when it comes to trebles.
+The Magic Eye also features Gamakatsu’s ultra-sharp points and strong construction.
+Dobson said that a size four treble meets most of his hook replacement needs regarding trebles.

 Dobson said that his secret weapon when it comes to hooks is an Arkansas wet stone.
 “It’s worth its weight in gold,” he said.